-- Student to take their reliever inhaler (usually blue), immediately; - Student to sit down and ensure that any tight clothing is loosened.
-Student should not lie down; - Student should not be left alone since the attack may quickly worsen; - Another student (or adult) should be sent to reception to get a first aider; - If no immediate improvement during an attack, the student should continue to take one puff of their reliever inhaler every minute for five minutes or until symptoms improve; - If symptoms do not improve or appear to be getting worse within 5-10 minutes, the student is too breathless to speak, is exhausted or looks blue then an ambulance should be called; - The student should take one puff of their reliever inhaler every minute until help arrives.
+- Student to take their reliever inhaler (usually blue), immediately one puff every 30 60 seconds up to 10 puffs; - 2.
+Student to sit straight and ensure that any tight clothing is loosened.
+Student should not lie down, and should try to remain calm; - 3.
+Student should not be left alone since the attack may quickly worsen; - 4.
+Another student (or adult) should be sent to reception to get a first aider; - 5.
+If symptoms do not improve or appear to be getting worse after 10 puffs, the student is too breathless to speak, is exhausted or looks blue then an ambulance should be called: - 6.
+If the ambulance has not arrived after 10 minutes and the student's symptoms are not improving, repeat step 1; - 7.
+If the student's symptoms are no better after repeating step 1, and the ambulance has still not arrived, contact 999 again immediately; - 8.
+The student should take one puff of their reliever inhaler every minute until help arrives.
 School staff are not required to administer medication but would do so in an emergency.
 Staff would administer their own, or other students', inhalers in an emergency situation.
 "In an emergency situation when a pupil is having a severe asthma attack, using another child's reliever inhaler is preferable to being unable to give any medicines."